 When significant issues arise, or the student has incurred more than one academic review they might be directed to meet with a program administrator.
-This provides an opportunity for the instructor and other students to stay focused on the curriculum while the student is being reviewed.
-This is an opportunity to discuss what challenges the student is experiencing and support identifying solutions.
+This allows the instructor and other students to stay focused on the curriculum while the student is being reviewed.
+This is an opportunity to discuss what challenges the student is experiencing to identify support and solutions.

-An academic review may expand into a broader performance review which can include policy adherence, behavior, attendance, final exhibitions participation, information from campus partners, and code of conduct breaches.
+An academic review may expand into a broader performance review which can include policy adherence, behavior, attendance, exhibition participation, information from campus partners, and code of conduct breaches.